 (This is repost but I wanted to post it again and on this particular Sunday because it’s the first Sunday in the official Christmas season.
 And I can remember how hard Sunday’s used to be for me at this time of year.)

 I always felt that Sundays were the worst.
-Even though I was a Christian and even though I was a regular church attendee, Sunday afternoons was touch.
+Even though I was a Christian and even though I was a regular church attendee, Sunday afternoons were tough.
 At the time, I had young children so that kept me occupied and that helped.

-But after they were older and had left home, the days became even longer.
+But after they were older and had left home, Sundays seem to drag on.

 If that’s where you are today, I hear you.
 I could tell you to pray and read your Bible to get through this day and certainly time spent doing that will only help.
 But there are all those remaining hours.

 I learned to stay busy.
 I’d bake.
 Putz around the house.
 Maybe clean a drawer or a closet.
 I would try to plan my day early on.
 I believe a plan helps us manage depression because it gives us a feeling of control.